 - Revenge: The two thugs escaped prison to go after Bingo.

-- Why Did It Have to Be Snakes?: Bingo is afraid of fire, ever since he was a puppy when the pet shop caught fire.
+- Why Did It Have to Be Snakes?: Bingo is afraid of fire, ever since he was a puppy when the pet shop caught fire and his mother died in the blaze.